jaypoole22/GitProjects/README.md

 # Financial Tracker Project (AWS🚀)
  This project showcases a personal cloud project I did using AWS.
-The primary focus of this project was to include as many AWS services as possible to create a financial tracking application.
+The primary focus of this project was to implement as many AWS services as possible to create a financial tracking application.
 I used a CI/CD pipeline on the frontend of the application.
 The majority of the frontend coding for this project was based on a template, allowing the implementation of cloud services to remain the main focus.
 ## Services💻
 - AWS Amplify (CI/CD Deployment)
 - API Gateway (Routing & integration)